Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 Verify functionality with `unoconv --connection 'socket,host=127.0.0.1,port=8100;urp;StarOffice.ComponentContext' -f pdf <some doc in a location writeable by user libreoffice>`.

-The following steps are required so that the apache2 user can delete derivatives created by libreoffice in /tmp.
+The following steps are required so that the `apache2` user can delete derivatives created by `libreoffice` in `/tmp`.

 ```
 adduser www-data libreoffice